worldbank/wb-nlp-apps/README.md

 3. To start the cleaning of the corpus, run the script `scripts/cleaning/clean_docs_from_db.py`.
 Provide the `cleaning_config_id` of the configuration that you want to use in cleaning the documents.
 This assumes that all the documents in the `docs_metadata` will be cleaned.
 The cleaning script will store the cleaned data at `/data/corpus/cleaned/<cleaning_config_id>/<corpus>/<file_name>`.
 The `file_name` and the `corpus` will be extracted from the metadata corresponding to the document in the `nlp/docs_metadata` collection.

+## Training a model

+### LDA

-4. When you want to train a model, you need to first generate a valid configuration.
+When you want to train an LDA model, you need to first generate a valid configuration.
 This configuration must be uploaded to mongodb under the `nlp/model_configs` collection.
 You can use the `/scripts/configs/load_configs_to_db.py` script to load the configuration into the database.

-5. After the configuration is uploaded, select which cleaned documents (defined by the `cleaning_config_id`) will be used.
+After the configuration is uploaded, select which cleaned documents (defined by the `cleaning_config_id`) will be used.
 Also provide the `model_config_id` that will be used for the model.

+The script `scripts/models/train_lda_model_from_db.py` can be used to train an LDA model given a valid `cleaning_config_id` and `model_config_id`.
+Implemented in the script are the following steps:

+1. Perform validity checks of the configuration.
+This is done by making sure that the `model_name = "lda"`.
+It also checks whether the version of the installed library matches with the one defined in the config.
+This reduces the likelihood of bugs in model training that may be introduced when updates in the implementation of the model occurs across different versions of the library.

+2. Check whether the a processed corpus is already available.
+If yes, load it.
+Otherwise, create a dictionary to process the cleaned data.
+Then, create the corpus and save the dictionary and process the cleaned documents.
+Save all to disk so that there's no need to recreate the corpus.

+3. Create a summary of the model run (`model_run_info`) to summarize the details of the experiment.
+This will be saved in mongodb for tracking of which models are available.

+4. Train the model using the parameters in the `model_config`.

+5. Save the model to disk and insert the `model_run_info` into the database.

 ## Instruction for contributors